 We made it to the lookout with more than enough time to catch the sunrise.

 We found a pleasant spot in a shelter with benches to sit on.

 There were quite a few of us lined up side by side waiting for the sun to come up.

-As soon as it crested the horizon we were armed and ready with our cameras and videos.
+As soon as the sun crested the horizon we were all armed and ready with our cameras and videos.